ransch/CleanEr/readme.md

 cleaning errors on query results, and in deciding accordingly whether and how to proceed with the cleaning.

-You can find screenshots of the different views under `screenshots/`.
+You can find screenshots of the different views under `screenshots/`, and watch [a video](demonstration_video.mp4) that demonstrates our framework and its key features.

 # Instructions